Opentrons/Protocols/protocols/66e60f/README.md

 ## Process
 1. Input the normalization .csv file
-2. Select your source plate containing DNA samples (located on slot 7)
+2. Select your source plate containing DNA samples (A: located on 9, B: located on slot 7)
-3. Select your destination plate where samples will be mixed with water (located on slot 1)
+3. Select your destination plate where samples will be mixed with water (located on A: slot 6, B: slot 4)
+4. Select your tuberack/tube type on slot 5
+5. Decide on any other parameter
-4. Download your protocol.
+6. Download your protocol.
-5. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
+7. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
-6. Set up your deck according to the deck map.
+8. Set up your deck according to the deck map.
-7. Calibrate your labware, tiprack and pipette using the OT App.
+9. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support articles](https://support.opentrons.com/en/collections/1559720-guide-for-getting-started-with-the-ot-2).
 8. Hit "Run".

 ### Additional Notes